Skip to Main Content

 • Used for personal residences

-• Underwriting relies on personal finances of the borrower
+• Underwriting relies on the personal finances of the borrower

 • Typically longer payoff periods

 Like a residential mortgage, a commercial mortgage can be used to purchase or refinance a property.
 Commercial real estate loans, however, typically come with a shorter term than a residential mortgage loan.
-A commercial loan could have fixed rate for five years and a 15-year term, amortized over 20 years, for example, explains James Sandagato, vice president and commercial team leader with Cornerstone Bank in Worcester, Massachusetts.
+A commercial loan could have fixed rate for five years and a 15-year term, amortized over 20 years, for example, says James Sandagato, senior vice president at Cornerstone Bank in Southbridge, Massachusetts.

 “The interest rate would adjust every five years, and the balance would be due at the end of the 15-year term, which is referred to as a balloon note,” Sandagato says.
 “The balance could then be repaid at the end of the term, or the loan can be renewed on rates, terms and conditions to be determined at that time.”